Alexandra of Yugoslavia: Divorce attempt and reconciliation

 The year 1952 was marked by further financial problems due to bad investments of Peter II.
 Alexandra also suffered a miscarriage.
 The couple returned to France, where the situation did not improve.
 In 1953, Alexandra made another suicide attempt in Paris, which she survived thanks to a phone call from her aunt, Queen Frederica of Greece.
-Tired by the mental instability of his wife, Peter II finally launched a process of divorce in the French courts.
-The intervention of his son the crown prince and the king and queen of Greece convinced him, however, to abandon his intentions.
+Tired of the poor mental health of his wife, Peter II finally launched a process of divorce in the French courts.
+The intervention of his son the crown prince and the King and Queen of Greece convinced him, however, to abandon his intentions.

 The couple reconciled and for a time they lived a second honeymoon.
 However, the need for money continued to be felt and Alexandra was persuaded by a British publisher to write her autobiography.
-With the help of the ghostwriter Joan Reeder, in 1956 she published For Love of a King (translated into French the following year under the title Pour l'Amour d'un Roi).
+With the help of the ghostwriter Joan Reeder, in 1956 she published For Love of a King (translated into French the following year under the title Pour l'Amour de mon Roi).
 Alexandra was always in financial need despite the relative success of the book.
 In 1959, she co-wrote a second book, this time about her cousin, the Duke of Edinburgh.
-Though it revealed nothing compromising about the Duke of Edinburgh, the book prompted the British Royal Family to distance itself from Alexandra.
+Though it revealed nothing compromising about the Duke of Edinburgh, the book prompted the British royal family to distance itself from Alexandra.

 For some time, the couple moved to Cannes, while Peter II maintained a chancellery in Monte Carlo.
 Considering himself still King of Yugoslavia, the former sovereign continued to award titles and decorations.
 Supported by some monarchists as the "Duke of Saint-Bar", he even maintained an embassy in Madrid.
 However, the reconciliation of the royal couple finally soured and Peter II returned to live in the United States while Alexandra moved with her mother to the Garden of Eden.

 In 1963, on 1 September or before, Alexandra made another suicide attempt in Venice.
 Narrowly saved by her son former Crown Prince Alexander, she spent a long period of convalescence under the constant care of her sister-in-law, Princess Margarita of Baden (wife of Peter II's brother Prince Tomislav of Yugoslavia).
 Once recovered, Alexandra reconciled again with Peter II and the couple returned to live in the French capital in 1967.
 But, as before, the reconciliation was temporary and soon Peter II returned to live permanently in the United States while Alexandra settled in her mother's residence.